-You’ve probably already seen the pictures of crazy revellers covered in UV paint, dancing and smiling with the legendary bucket in hand.
+You’ve probably already seen the pictures of crazy revellers on Koh Phangan covered in UV paint, dancing and smiling with the legendary bucket in hand.

-As most will know, Koh Phangan is the Island that became world famous for it’s full moon parties.
+As most will know, Koh Phangan is the island famous for its full moon parties.
 Every full moon, 20,000 to 30,000 travellers from all over the world gather on the beach of Haad Rin to party the night away.

 The contrast in atmosphere between the south and north of Koh Phangan creates the illusion that you’re on two different islands.
 Whether you’re looking to party hard or carelessly relax, there’s a place on the island that’s perfect for you.

-Live and breathe the party atmosphere at Haad Rin
+Location #1: Haad Rin -live and breathe the party atmosphere

-Tip: Most accomodation in this area require a minimum booking of 3-5 nights around the time of the Full Moon Party, so bear this in mind when you’re planning your itinerary.
+Tip: Most accommodation in this area require a minimum booking of 3-5 nights around the time of the Full Moon Party, so bear this in mind when you’re planning your itinerary.

-Finding the perfect balance between good accommodation and party in Baan Tai
+Location #2: Baan Tai – the perfect balance between good accommodation and party

-Baan Tai is perfect for those looking to be close to the action, but not too close!
+Baan Tai is perfect for those looking to be close to the action on Koh Phangan, but not too close!

 And if you feel like you’re missing out on the action back at Haad Rin, no worries.
 A short taxi ride of 15-20 minutes, will have you back at the centre of it all in no time.

-In Baan Tai there is a large choice of good quality accommodation that is well-spaced along the 8km long beach that runs largely uninterrupted apart from the rivers that spring from the surrounding mountains.
+In Baan Tai there is a large choice of good quality accommodation that is well-spaced along the 8 km long beach.
+The beach runs largely uninterrupted, apart from the rivers that spring from the surrounding mountains.

-Yoga, co-working and vegan cafe’s galore in Sri Thanu
+Location #3: Sri Thanu -Yoga, co-working and vegan cafe’s galore

-If you don’t fancy being at the epicenter of the party, head to the northwest of the island and find your perfect accommodation in Sri Thanu.
+If you don’t fancy being at the epicentre of the party, head to the northwest of Koh Phangan and find your perfect accommodation in Sri Thanu.

-Beginning to generate an alternative reputation for Koh Phanghan, Sri Thanu is home to the 24hr coworking space, Beach Hub, and boasts several health conscious cafes, cooking courses and an abundance of yoga classes and retreats.
+Beginning to generate an alternative reputation for Koh Phangan.
+Sri Thanu is home to a 24hr coworking space, Beachub, several health conscious cafes, cooking courses and an abundance of yoga classes and retreats.